ZiZi1noob/MachineLearning_NG/README.md

 This folder is the programming records of Andrew Ng's Machine Learning course, held in coursera. https://www.coursera.org/learn/machine-learning

-The programming language used is Octave.
+The programming language tool used is Octave.